Haunted Maryland

 Woodsboro, MD

 Grace Rocky Hill Lutheran Church Cemetery, also known as Rocky Hill Cemetery and Saint Peter Rocky Hill Cemetery, is a small rural cemetery at 10825 Coppermine Road in Woodsboro, Frederick County, Maryland.
-The cemetery's most-visited marker belongs to Mary Ann Fox, who died in 1783 at age 34 and whose stone is the subject of the longstanding bleeding-tombstone tradition.
+The cemetery's most-visited marker is a worn eighteenth-century stone in the Fox family plot, the subject of the longstanding bleeding-tombstone tradition.

 $ All Ages Family: Moderate